 Rezolve currently manages its services and serves all of its merchants from third-party data center facilities.
-While Rezolve owns the hardware on which its platform runs and deploys this hardware to the data center facilities, Rezolve does not control the Rezoive currently manages its services and serves ail or its merchanist rom turto-party data center facilities, when the Rezoive on which its platform thus and deploys instandavare to the data center facilities, Rezoive operation of these facilities.
-Rezoive has experienced, and may in the future experience, failures, startly data centers where its hardware is deployed.
-Data centers are vulnerable to damage or interruption from human error, intentional bad acts, earthquakes, hurricanes, floods, fires, conflicts (including the conflict in Ukraine), terrorist attacks, power losses, hardware failures, systems failures, outages, telecommunications failures, and other events.
-Any of these events could result in lengthy interruptions in Rezoive's services.
-Changes in law or regulations applicable to data centers in variation requirements, which mandate information to be stored in the jurisdiction of origin.
-These regulations may inhibit Rezoive's services with the results of the results results of operations browser specifications, which could result in them being incompatible with Rezolve's platform, or preventing consumers from accessing Rezolve's merchants' shops.
-Any changes to technologies used in Rezolve's platform, to existing features that Rezolve relies on, or to operating systems or internet browsers, that make it difficult for merchants to access Rezolve's platform or consumers to access Rezolve's merchants' shops, could adversely impact Rezolve's business, financial condition, results of operations, and prospects.
+While Rezolve owns the hardware on which its platform runs and deploys this hardware to the data center facilities, Rezolve does not control the operation of these facilities.
+Rezolve has experienced, and may in the future experience, failures at the third-party data centers where its hardware is deployed.
+Data centers are vulnerable to damage or interruption from human error, intentional bad acts, earthquakes, hurricanes, floods, fires, conflicts (including the conflict in Ukraime), terrorist attacks, power losses, hardware failures, systems failures, and other events.
+Any of these events could result in lengthy interruptions in Rezolve's services.
+Changes in law or regulations applicable to data centers in various jurisdictions, or in their interpretation or enforcement, could also cause a disruption in service.
+Certain jurisdictions may also impose data localization requirements, which mandate information to be stored in the jurisdiction of origin.
+These regulations may inhibit Rezolve's ability to expand into those markets or prohibit Rezolve from offering services in those markets without significant additional costs.
+Interruptions in Rezolve's services would reduce its revenues, subject Rezolve to potential liability and adversely affect its ability to retain its merchants or attract new merchants.
+The performance, reliability and availability of Rezolve's platform are critical to its reputation and ability to attract merchants.
+Merchants could share negative information about experiences with Rezolve on social media and in other forums, which could result in damage to Rezolve's reputation and loss of future sales.
+Any of the risks above, if realized, could have an adverse effect on Rezolve's business, financial condition and results of operations.

-Rezolve's business and prospects would be harmed if changes to technologies used in Rezolve's platform or new versions or upgrades of operating systems and internet browsers adversely impact the process by which merchants and consumers interface with Rezolve's platform
+Rezolve's business and prospects would be harmed if changes to technologies used in Rezolve's platform or new versions or upgrades of operating systems and internet browsers adversely impact the process by which merchants and consumers interface with Rezolve's platform.